mdekorte/Pragmatic_Similarity_Computation/README.md

 ## Notes

-Note that read speech and/or monologues will typically have lower cosine similarity than (in-corpus) dialogue samples, given the differences in speaking patterns and (lack of) pragmatic intent.
+Note that read speech and/or monologues will typically lead to lower cosine similarities when compared to a dialog corpus like DRAL than (in-corpus) dialog samples, given the differences in speaking patterns and (lack of) pragmatic intent.